Is Eurovision 2020 cancelled? Coronavirus threat addressed by song contest organisers

 Is Eurovision 2020 cancelled?

-Unconfirmed.
-An official decision will be made in April 2020 on whether or not to continue with the competition.
+Yes.
+An official decision was meant to be made April 2020 on whether or not to continue with the competition.

-A number of countries have cancelled their Eurovision Pre-Parties such as Israel Calling and the Madrid ES-Pre Party.
-This is as both of their countries shift into lockdown.

 As of Sunday, March 15th, Eurovision World confirmed that preparation for Eurovision 2020 is still going ahead.
-They are planning to build the stage for the singing competition in early April, and so a decision will need to be made before construction starts.
+They were planning to build the stage for the singing competition in early April, and so a decision was needed to be made before construction started.

+However, on Wednesday, March 18th, they decided to pull the annual song contest.

+Eurovision announced: "The health of artists, staff, fans and visitors, as well as the situation in the Netherlands, Europe and the world, is at the heart of this decision."

 Where is Eurovision 2020 held?

 The 65th Eurovision is to be held in Rotterdam, Netherlands.
-Much of the worry that Eurovision will be cancelled this year comes from the fact that The Netherlands have just banned public gatherings of over 100.
+As The Netherlands have just banned public gatherings of over 100, it makes sense that they would cancel the event.

-If that is the case come May 12th, when Eurovision is set to start, then it is likely that the event will be cancelled.

 Much is up in the air about global events which were set to take place this 2020, such as the Olympics in Tokyo.
 No decisions have been made about these events just yet, as many are hoping the current pandemic situation will be controlled come summer.